August 25, 2009

 Chicago experienced a residential boom in the 1990s and early 2000s.
 Many older industrial and commercial properties were converted to residential uses, and some of the city's old retail districts became mixed use neighborhoods.
 Although much of this new development was well designed and well received, the city was also struggling with a rash of residential teardowns.

-Former Chicago city planners Tom Smith and Mary Fishman will focus on the "geography" of growth in Chicago and highlight the lessons learned through the city's successes and failures.
+In this program, former Chicago city planners Tom Smith and Mary Fishman focused on the "geography" of growth in Chicago and highlighted the lessons learned through the city's successes and failures.